girlguidinghertfordshire/ggherts/what-we-do/trefoil/index.md

 If you were ever involved in Guiding, either as a Rainbow, Brownie, Guide, or Ranger, or just wish you had been then it is never too late to join in the fun!
 The Trefoil Guild is open to anyone who supports Girlguiding.

 [Find a guild](guilds/){:.btn.btn-primary} [Activities and challenges](activities/){:.btn.btn-primary}

+## Hertfordshire Trefoil events

+### Trefoil Guild Thinking Day Lunch

+Thursday 29 February in Welwyn Garden City.

+If you would like to come along and join us for lunch to celebrate World Girlguiding Thinking Day please email <trefoil@girlguidinghertfordshire.org.uk>

+### Trefoil Guild Annual Review

+Saturday 27 April 2024 in Welwyn Garden City

+Everyone is welcome to come along and attend our AGM with guest speaker Tracey Foster, chief guide.

+For further details email <trefoil@girlguidinghertfordshire.org.uk>

+## Hertfordshire Trefoil team

 The Hertfordshire County Trefoil Team are: